-When we heard the Seashore Waterpark was opening for the summer, we were so excited to get out and visit.
-We knew we had to make it for opening day.
-We got ready and left early, anticipating a large crowd.
-It was a good thing, too, because the people of Lebanon were just as ready!
-This waterpark is adored by the local community, as evidenced by all those who showed up for opening day.
+When I heard the Seashore Waterpark was opening for the summer, we were so excited to get out and visit.
+This Indiana waterpark is adored by the local community, as evidenced by all those who showed up for the opening day.
 You can get in on all the fun, too.
 It’s time to plan a pool day with your family at Seashore Waterpark!

 My alternate recommendation is to wait to arrive.
 By 1 pm, no one was waiting in line and everyone arriving at that time was walking right up to get checked in.
 If your kids are old enough that there are no naptimes to contend with, an afternoon trip might be the way to go.

 Inside the waterpark, you’ll find a whole range of fun water features!
 The largest attractions are the two large red and yellow water slides.
 We loved both of them!
 The red slide has a required minimum rider height of 42”.